CyclotronResearchCentre/bidsme/README.md

 scan.subject = scan.subject + "patient"
 ```

-It is not necessary to add `ses-` to the subject name, it will be added
+It is not necessary to add `ses-` to the subject name, as it will be added
 automatically, together with removal of all non alphanumerical characters.
-So subject Id is guaranteed to be bids-compatible.
+In this way, subject Id is guaranteed to be bids-compatible.

 `sub_values` is a dictionary with `participants.tsv` columns as keys and `None` as values.
-Filling values will populate the corresponding line in `participants.tsv`.
+Filling values will populate the corresponding lines in `participants.tsv`.

-> The columns are normally defined by template JSON file during
+> The column names are normally defined by the template JSON file during the
-preparation step, but they can be loaded from within plugin
+preparation step, but they can be loaded from within the plugin
 during `InitEP` execution.

 #### <a name="plug_ses"></a> `SessionEP(scan: BidsSession) -> int`
-`SessionEP` is executed imideatly after entering session folder, and
+`SessionEP` is executed immediately after entering the session folder, and
-mean to modify current session Id.
+is meant to modify current session Id.
 It accepts the same `BidsSession` object as `SubjectId`, with not yet bidsified
 names.

 > Immediatly after execution of `SessionEP`, the `subject` and `session`
 properties of `scan` are bidsified and locked.
-No changes will be accepted,
+No changes will be accepted, and
 any attempt will raise an exception.
-Howether it can be unlocked at your
+Howether  these properties can be unlocked at the user's
 risk and peril by calling `scan.unlock_subject()` and
 `scan.unlock_session()`.
-It can broke the preparation/bidsification!
+Note that it can break the preparation/bidsification!

 #### <a name="plug_seq"></a> `SequenceEP(recording: object) -> int`
 `SequenceEP` is executed at the start of each sequence.
-It can be used to perform global sequence check and actions checking validity.
+It can be used to perform global sequence checks and other actions checking validity.

-Passed parameter is an actual recording with loaded first file (in alphabetical
+'Passed parameter' is an actual recording containing the first loaded file (following alphabetical
 order).
 The current subject and session can be accessed via `recording.subId()`
 and `recording.sesId()`, but other BIDS attributes are not yet defined.

-In the [Example1](#ex1), during bidsification step, this plugin is used
+In the [Example1](#ex1), during the bidsification step, this plugin is used
 to determine the destination of fieldmaps:
 ```python
 if recid == "gre_field_mapping":